 You can get lots more ideas for developing mindfulness for yourself and for children and young people in the following resources:

-You may want to have a look at the following apps to help introduce you to guided mindfulness practices:
+Have a look at the following to help introduce you to guided mindfulness practices: